 From a realist (ala John Mearsheimer perspective), the primary purpose of a nation-state is to survive.
-That’s ends-oriented rather than process-oriented.
+This sounds ends-oriented rather than process-oriented.

 From the perspective of Jewish law, a Jew may violate any Jewish law but three to survive.
 This sounds ends-oriented.

 The more nationalist your country, the more ends-oriented it will be.
-The more liberal your country, the more process-oriented it will be.
+The more liberal your country, the more diverse your country, the more process-oriented it will be.

 In Judaism, there is a dispute about the possible existence of extra-halachic (Jewish law) morality.
 Is there a plane of morality above Jewish law or is right and wrong simply determined by observance of God’s law?